Analyzing Finance of America Companies (FOA) & The Competition

 Summary

-Finance of America Companies beats its competitors on 7 of the 13 factors compared.
+Finance of America Companies beats its rivals on 7 of the 13 factors compared.

 Finance of America Companies Inc. a financial service holding company, through its subsidiaries, engages in the operation of a retirement solutions platform in the United States.
 It operates through two segments: Retirement Solutions and Portfolio Management.
 The Retirement Solutions segment engages in the loan origination activities comprising home equity conversion, proprietary reverse, and hybrid mortgage loans for senior homeowners.
 The Portfolio Management segment provides product development, loan securitization, loan sales, risk management, servicing oversight, and asset management services for borrowers and investors.
 The company was founded in 2013 and is headquartered in Plano, Texas.